“The happier I got, the healthier I got.”

 5. Listen to your body – Before an exacerbation or health event, there may be small signs that you’re stressing your body.
 Be aware and take steps to head it off.

-“I have a lot of awareness now in my body that and I have to listen to it,” she says.
+“I have a lot of awareness now in my body and I have to listen to it,” she says.

 Most critically, she wants others to know that their bodies can recover.